Zar je ljubav spala na to: Music video

 A music video directed by Dario Radusin was released on 15 September 2022 on the singer's official YouTube channel.
 The photography for the clip was finalized by Petar Vilović, while the singer's makeup and styling were made by Saša Joković, Mijo Majhen and Envy Room.
 In the visuals, the two singers can be seen walking on the streets of Zagreb as well as lip-syncing to the lyrics in artful settings.
 Critics and the press dubbed the clip "intimate" as the two singers are seen exchanging "affectionate looks and touches" with each other.
 Within a week of its release, the video garnered 400.000 views and it appeared on the third position of trending videos on YouTube in Croatia.
 As of November 2022, the video has been watched over 1 million times on the platform.

 Charts

 The single featuring Matija Cvek was commercially successful on the HR Top 40, the country's airplay chart, where it debuted and peaked at number four for the week ending 29 August 2022.
 The following week, it moved to the fourteenth position on the same chart.
-It has spent a total of 11 weeks on the chart, most of them in the top 20, as of week ending 7 November 2022.
+It spent a total of 11 weeks on the chart, most of them in the top 20, as of week ending 7 November 2022.